April 1 DIRECT LINE

 Better is the little of the righteous than the abundance of many wicked.

 Some athletes seem to have everything.
 They have the ability and quickly become wealthy.
 But due to their poor character, they often end up alone and broke.
 Another player with less ability and less money always has friends and gets a lot of joy out of life.
-The ultimate difference was not in their ability but in their life.
+The ultimate difference was not in their ability but their life.
 Choosing righteousness will bring about abundance in joy and peace.
 That makes any house a happy home.
 To have a good life, one must focus on things that matter.
 How would God describe your life today?

 April 21 AVOID FRUSTRATION